fbpx

 What Are the Punishments for Failing to Appear?

 Failing to appear in court is a wobbler offense in California, meaning that it can sometimes be charged as either a misdemeanor or a felony.
 In the case of PC 1320, the evading court on a misdemeanor case will result in a misdemeanor, while evading a felony court date will result in a felony offense.
-As previously stated, there are other factors, such as the payment of bail, that can also affect the severity of the punishments given.
+As mentioned earlier, factors like bail payment can also impact the severity of the punishments.

-When failing to appear for a court date of a misdemeanor offense, the crime is charged as a misdemeanor, and the punishments can consist of:
+When you fail to appear for a court date for a misdemeanor offense, the court charges the crime as a misdemeanor.
+The punishments can include:

 • Up to 6 months in a county jail